ePages-de/epages-docs/README.md

 # This step will download and start the machine
 $ vagrant up

-# Here you can acess the machine terminal
+# Here you can access the machine terminal
 $ vagrant ssh

 # Find out the ruby version